gracco/sysadmin-interview-questions/README.md

   - Uses this key file to create a csr file
   - Send this csr file to a ssl certificate provider
-  - Get the crt from the certificate provider with the CA chain and configure into the webserver
+  - Get the crt from the certificate provider with the CA chain and configure into the webserver or
+  - Uses certbot for your specific case.

 * Can you have several HTTPS virtual hosts sharing the same IP?
   - Yes using virtualhosts, but the client needs to support http/1.1, to use name-based virtual host configuration.